-Magdalene's primary fundraising efforts are directed at raising monies through major donations as well as by regular giving, to add to the College's endowment.
-Key objectives for the College include teaching, research and student support and in the short-term, the construction of a New Library, which now provides exceptional learning resources for the students.
+Magdalene's primary fundraising efforts are directed at raising monies through major donations as well as by regular giving, and to add to the College's endowment.
+Key objectives for the College include teaching, research, and student support.
 In 2017 an ambitious fundraising campaign was launched to raise £25m over a five-year period.
 The central themes being student support; the New Library; the restoration of the Pepys Library; and an improvement of the fabric of the College Estate.
-At this stage the College has achieved its campaign target of both cash donations and future pledges are combined, which is an excellent result.
+The campaign officially ended in July 2022 having exceeded the target and achieving a total over £29m on funds raised.
+The College is truly grateful for the generous response, enthusiasm for and support of the campaign.

 The ongoing support of our Members, friends and the Fellowship is particularly welcome and appreciated during these trying economic times.
-Over the course of 2020-21, donations to the College exceeded expectations in the midst of the pandemic, and which led to another excellent year for the Campaign and the College is immensely grateful to its members and supporters.
-The costs of fundraising efforts were lower at £240k compared with £273k for 2019-20.
-The significant progress made with the campaign to-date is very pleasing and this acts as a sound basis for meeting the College's campaign objectives.
+Over the course of 2021-22, donations to the College exceeded expectations with the focus on student support resonating with donors.
+The College is grateful to its members and supporters.
+The costs of fundraising efforts were lower at £209k compared with £240k for 2020-21.